macloo/jquery_beginners/README.md

 + scripts/myjquery.js

 This represents a photo gallery that can be built using only the information from parts 1-3 in the Try jQuery course.
 The students will need some encouragement to deconstruct the code and figure out how it works.

+This basic (and flawed) photo gallery is enhanced in the repo [jQuery Photo Gallery](https://github.com/macloo/jquery-photo-gallery).